 …If you are unacquainted with the California Indian world, shed all your preconceived notions and give yourself over to a new experience.”

 Aguilar’s photos defy the romanticized and melodramatic images by which Native people are often depicted.
-Ranging from portraits of military veterans, basket makers, and dancers to meditative landscapes, Aguilar’s work documents—and contributes to—the perseverance and renewal of Native California’s living, vibrant cultures.
+Ranging from portraits of military veterans, basket makers, and dancers to meditative landscapes, Aguilar’s work documented—and contributes to—the perseverance and renewal of Native California’s living, vibrant cultures.

 The exhibition is divided into the following sections:

 - From the Heart of California Native Existence

 - Ancestral Design with Nature as the Medium

 - In Song and Dance, We Embody the Dreams of Our Ancestors

 Dugan Aguilar, a documentary photographer, documented California Native people and cultures for over 40 years and exhibited his work throughout the United States and Europe.
 He was staff photographer for the California Indian Basketweavers Association and California Indian Storytellers Association and contributed photographs for the book Deeper Than Gold:A Guide to Indian Life in the Sierra Foothills by Brian Bibby.He resided in Northern California before his passing in 2018.